malcolmalex/rpi-k3s-utilities/README.md

     }
     ```

+    Note that the country code should be your 2-letter ISO code.

 - Setup ssh

     To set up ssh, just touch a file in the boot partition, and when detected at first startup, SSH will be enabled.